London in Two Days: A Museum & Theater Itinerary for Art Lovers

 Jersey Boys

-A quick walk down the Strand past Charing Cross brought me to the Trafalgar Theater, which is, not surprisingly, within spitting distance of Trafalgar Square.
+A quick walk down the Strand past Charing Cross brought me to the Trafalgar Theatre, which is, unsurprisingly, within spitting distance of Trafalgar Square.
 Unlike for both Six and My Fair Lady, the theater was not full, most likely because the musical has been playing for several years.

-Whereas most of the audience for Six were young women under 35, most of the audience for Jersey Boys appeared to be over sixty, hardly surprising considering the subject.
+Whereas most of the audience for Six were young women under 35, most of the audience for Jersey Boys appeared to be over 60, which I suppose is understandable considering the subject.

-My seat was cheek-by-jowl with a large English man—a Cockney from London he informed me.
+My seat was cheek-by-jowl with a large English man, a Cockney from London he informed me.
 Although friendly and chatty, he had a habit of overflowing into my space.
-Fortunately, several seats to my immediate left were empty so at the interval, I shifted over.
-I don’t think he was offended, although we never spoke again after I shifted.
+Fortunately, several seats to my immediate left were empty, so at the interval, I shifted over.
+I don’t think he was offended, although we never spoke again after I moved.

 After two shows, I was famished (no time for dinner!) and so I stopped by one of the many Italian eateries for a plate of shrimp sauteed with peppers (so good and fresh).
 It was then home to bed and the end of my London adventure.